Learn step-by-step how to write a Common App Essay to get into your dream college

 Did you ever quit an extracurricular activity or a job?
 Why?
 Tell the story of the day that happened, and of the day you decided to quit.

 What class was hardest for you in high school?
 Why?
 Tell the story of a specific class assignment that was difficult.
 Now tell the story of a specific class assignment that caused you to have a breakthrough, or changed your mind about something.

 Have you ever been forced to try something you weren’t good at?
 How’d it go?
 Tell the story of the day you tried it.
 Who encouraged you to?
 Where were you?

 Have you faced a disability, a mental or physical health issue, or other significant challenge while in high school?
 Think of a day when you are proud of how you handled or carried yourself in the face of this challenge.
-(Read more on how to write about a disability in your college essay for additional guidance.)
+(Recommended reading: How to Effectively Write About a Disability in a College Essay)

 Prompt 3.
 Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

 What values did you grow up holding dear?
 Are they the same ones today?
 Tell the story of the first time you learned about these values—say, a morning at Sunday School or a conversation with a grandparent.
 If they’ve changed, tell the story of the moment (as best you can place it) when they changed—say, in a classroom, in a conversation with a friend, etc.

 Is there a prevalent belief in your family or community with which you disagree?
 How did you come to disagree?
 Tell the story of an argument—cordial or not—that you’ve had with someone about this issue.
 Tell the story of a time you are proud of how you handled conflict in relation to this disagreement.

 When were you wrong about something?
 Tell the story of how you figured out you were wrong.
 Who helped you get there?